Patrick Morrisey: Early life and education

-Career in politics, law, and lobbying
+Law practice and lobbying career

-Morrisey was active in Republican politics in New Jersey early in life; he worked on George Bush's presidential campaign in 1988 and Cary Edwards' gubernatorial campaign in 1989, and was press secretary of Christine Todd Whitman's U.S. Senate campaign in 1990.
+Morrisey was active in Republican politics in New Jersey early in life; he worked on George H. W. Bush's presidential campaign in 1988 and Cary Edwards' gubernatorial campaign in 1989, and was press secretary of Christine Todd Whitman's U.S. Senate campaign in 1990.

 After graduating from Rutgers, Morrisey lived in Westfield, New Jersey, and opened a private law firm in 1992.
 From 1995 to 1999, he practiced health care, election, regulatory and communications law at Arent Fox, a national white shoe law and lobbying firm.

 From 1999 to 2004, Morrisey served as deputy staff director and chief health counsel for the United States House Committee on Energy and Commerce, where he worked on the passage of the Public Health Security and Bioterrorism Preparedness Response Act and the Medicare Prescription Drug, Improvement, and Modernization Act (establishing Medicare Part D).
 In 2000, he ran for the United States House of Representatives in New Jersey's 7th congressional district, receiving 9% of the vote in the Republican primary.
 Morrisey opposed abortion with exceptions and faced fierce opposition from anti-abortion leaders and groups in the district.

 From 2004 to 2012, Morrisey worked as a lawyer in Washington, D.C.
+He moved to Jefferson County, West Virginia, in 2006.
 He was a partner at the corporate law firm Sidley Austin before joining King & Spalding, where he became a partner.

-As a lobbyist, he was viewed as an expert on health and drug-related regulations and legislation.
+As a lobbyist, Morrisey was viewed as an expert on health and drug-related regulations and legislation.
 He was paid $250,000 to lobby on behalf of a pharmaceutical trade group funded by some of the same opioid distributors West Virginia sued for flooding the state with opioids.